LMFT vs. LCSW

 A licensed clinical social worker is a state-licensed professional who assesses, diagnoses, and treats mental, behavioral, and emotional issues in accordance with state law.
 LCSWs are a specialized group of social workers who can diagnose and create treatment plans.
 While the BLS does not collect statistics on LCSWs, it does collect them for social workers in general.

-According to the BLS, in 2020, there were 715,600 social workers employed in individual and family services, local and state government, walk-in health-care services, and hospitals.
-Social workers typically work full-time and sometimes in the evenings, on weekends, and on holidays to meet clients’ needs.
+According to the BLS, in 2024, there were 810,900 social workers employed in the U.S. Social workers typically work full-time and sometimes in the evenings, on weekends, and on holidays to meet clients’ needs.

 What Do LCSWs Do?